carpentries-incubator/geospatial-python/episodes/06-raster-intro.md

 The Python package we will use throughout this episode to handle raster data is [`rioxarray`](https://corteva.github.io/rioxarray/stable/).
 This package is based on the popular [`rasterio`](https://rasterio.readthedocs.io/en/latest/) (which is build upon the GDAL library) for working with raster data and [`xarray`](https://xarray.pydata.org/en/stable/) for working with multi-dimensional arrays.

-`Rioxarray` extends `xarray` by providing top-level functions like the [`open_rasterio`](https://corteva.github.io/rioxarray/html/rioxarray.html#rioxarray-open-rasterio) function to open raster datasets.
+`rioxarray` extends `xarray` by providing top-level functions like the [`open_rasterio`](https://corteva.github.io/rioxarray/html/rioxarray.html#rioxarray-open-rasterio) function to open raster datasets.
 Furthermore, it adds a set of methods to the main objects of the `xarray` package like the [`Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html) and the [`DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html#xarray.DataArray).
 These methods are made available via the `rio` accessor and become available from `xarray` objects after importing `rioxarray`.
-Since a lot of the functions, methods and attributes do not orginate from rioxarray, but come from the other packages mentioned and are accessible through the accessor, the documentation is in some cases limited and requires a little puzzling.
-It is therefore recommended to foremost focus at the notebook´s functionality to use tab and go through the various functionalities.
-In addition, every function or method offers the opportunity to add a questionmark `?` to see the various options.
+Since a lot of the functions, methods and attributes do not originate from `rioxarray`, but come from the other packages mentioned and are accessible through the accessor, the documentation is in some cases limited and requires a little puzzling.
+It is therefore recommended to foremost focus at the notebook´s functionality to use tab completion and go through the various functionalities.
+In addition, adding a question mark `?` after every function or method offers the opportunity to see the various options.

-For instance if you want to understand the options for rioxarray´s open_rasterio call:
+For instance if you want to understand the options for rioxarray´s `open_rasterio` function:

 ```python
 rioxarray.open_rasterio?